Investigator Resources

 - Participant Education and Resources

-- Online Survey Research Guidance (PDF)
+- Research Payment Guidelines (PDF)

-Guidelines for Reimbursement of Human Subject Participant Incentives Form:
+Reimbursement of Human Subject Participant Incentives

 This form may be used to assist in documenting reimbursement of allowable human subject participant incentives.
 It is designed to be supporting documentation included with itemized receipts for incentives purchased to acknowledge human subjects who participated in a research study as a group.
 Examples are groups of student participants in K-12 school classrooms.